taiwangoldcard/website/content/goldcard-holders-faq/life-in-taiwan.md

 ## Can I start a company / employ myself?
 Yes.
-With a Gold Card you are able to setup a Taiwanese limited liability company as a sole foreign investor without any minimum capital requirement.
-You are also able to employ yourself since you already have a work permit through the Gold Card.
+With a Gold Card you are able to setup a Taiwanese limited liability company as a sole foreign investor without any minimum capital requirement, and you can employ yourself since you already have a work permit through the Gold Card.
 You are also able to setup and employ yourself through a rep-office if you just intend to represent a foreign company